Frank Schwable: Commissioning and early years of service

+Just prior to the United States' entry into World War II, a number of Marine Aviators, to include Frank Schwable, travelled to Great Britain to learn about the fundamentals of radar, conducting ground-controlled interception, and the tactics and techniques necessary to successfully operate night fighters.
+Upon his return from England, Schwable was designated as the first commanding officer of Marine Night Fighting Squadron 531 (VMF(N)-531) which was commissioned on November 16, 1942 at Marine Corps Air Station Cherry Point, North Carolina.
+This was the Marine Corps first night fighter squadron.
+On April 1, 1943, Schwable was made the Commanding Officer of Marine Night Fighter Group 53 (MAG(N)-53.
+When VMF(N)-531 finally deployed overseas, Schwable relinquished Group command and reverted back to his role as squadron commander.
+VMF(N)-531 was the first combat squadron to leave MCAS Cherry Point.
+After layovers in Hawaii and Espiritu Santo, the squadron finally arrived at Renard Field on Banika in the Russell Islands on September 11, 1943.
+Joining Marine Aircraft Group 21, 1st Marine Aircraft Wing, the Grey Ghosts flew their first combat patrol on September 16, making them the first naval aviation night-fighter squadron to operate in the South Pacific.

+On January 12, 1944, LtCol Schwable shot down a Japanese Nakajima B5N in the vicinity of Torokina Airfield.
+During his time overseas with -531, Schwable flew 72 combat missions and was credited with shooting down a total of four enemy aircraft.

+He received the Legion of Merit for his service in World War II.

+Korean War

-While chief of staff of the First Marine Air Wing, Colonel Schwable and his co-pilot were reported missing on a combat mission in Korea in July 1952.
+While chief of staff of the First Marine Air Wing, Schwable and his co-pilot were reported missing on a combat mission in Korea in July 1952.
 On February 23, 1953, the Chinese broadcast charges that two officers, Schwable and his co-pilot, had said that the U.S. was conducting germ warfare.
 Schwable was quoted saying the purpose was "to test under field conditions various elements of bacteriological warfare and possibly to expand field tests at a later date into an element of regular combat operations."
 When Schwable was quoted confessing to germ warfare, his wife said, "That's the same old Communist malarkey.
 Nobody believes it."

 United Nations commander General Mark W. Clark denounced China's germ warfare charges.
 Clark said, "Whether these statements ever passed the lips of these unfortunate men is doubtful.
 If they did, however, too familiar are the mind-annihilating methods of these Communists in extorting whatever words they want ...
 The men themselves are not to blame, and they have my deepest sympathy for having been used in this abominable way."